-Major life events, such as marriage or having a baby, often give us the opportunity to explore some of the deeper questions of life.
+Many major life events, such as marriage or having a baby, cause us to reflect on some of the deeper questions of life.
 The church is there to help you do this.
 The baptism of your child could be the opportunity you need to start becoming more involved with the church.
-If you are sufficiently serious about the Christian faith to want to have your child baptised, it makes sense to plan to come along to church regularly.
+Indeed, if you are sufficiently serious about the Christian faith to want to have your child baptised, it makes sense to plan to come along to church regularly.
 The other pages of this website will help you find the service that will work best for you and your family.

 A teenager or adult may consider baptism because they have recently come to faith.
 Or sometimes having a child christened has made them think about the place of faith in their life.